SingleDigitIQ/cozylights/README.md

 Typical node light sources like torches and mese lamps behave almost as you would expect, you place them - they emit light, just brighter and far more reaching.
 However, I have auto rebuild lights disabled, so at this stage you will have to run ```/rebuildlights``` command if you have more than one light sources close to each other and you removed one of them.
 I just need to figure out fast enough algo, so running commands after such a trivial action won't be needed soon.

-## light brush
+## Light Brush

-Light brush however is a bit different as of now, you cant just remove it entirely yet by destroying a light source block, you will have to remove it by using chat command/commands.
+Light Brush however is a bit different as of now, you cant just remove it entirely yet by destroying a light source block, you will have to remove it by using chat command/commands.

-If you want a custom cozy light it's best to use light brush with user-friendly settings.
+If you want a custom cozy light it's best to use Light Brush.
 I would rather not recommend playing with global light source settings, unless you really feel committed to the idea of voxel based light maps and are ready to spend lots of time on handling edge cases(when some dim lights stop emitting any lights at all and some bright lights become ridiculously bright) and tuning performance(if you have a ton of lights in the area and you are on mobile - RIP, compile more RAM).
 Settings like low, mid, high are coming though.

+Light Brush' reach is 40 nodes, so you can have perspective. *Clicking or holding left mouse button* draws light with given settings

+*On right click* settings menu opens up which is for now very basic, allows to choose brightness, radius and strength.
+Brightness is from 1 to 14, just like engine lights.
+Radius of 0 does not make a sphere and draws only 1 node, just like placing a node, the only difference is that you have reach of 40 nodes.
+Max radius is 120.
+Strength is from 0 to 1, the higher the value, the less lights will drop brightness farther from epicenter

 ## Chat Commands